Ebaka716/designSystem/memory-bank/progress.md

 - Potentially other components like `CardGraphPlaceholder`.

 ## Current Status
-- Button, Card, DetailRow, CardActionFooter implementation and documentation (v1-v4 for Button; v1 for others).
+- Button, Card, DetailRow, CardActionFooter, Row implementation and documentation largely synchronized (Button V1-V4, others V1).
 - Testing page provides a functional sandbox with collapsible navigation.
-- Testing page has been cleaned up: examples for CardContentSection, CardActionRow, DatePicker, Combobox, CardV2, CardV3 have been removed.
-- Testing page CardV1 section restructured with more complex examples.
+- Testing page examples cleaned up and somewhat reorganized (e.g., Button structure attempted).
+- Project initialized as a Git repository.

 ## Known Issues
-- Persistent `Module not found: Can't resolve '@/components/AccountDetailRow/v1'` error in `src/app/testing/page.tsx` (line 50) despite multiple attempts to fix the import path to `DetailRowV1`.
-This suggests the error message might be stale or pointing to a different underlying issue.
+- **Persistent** `Module not found: Can't resolve '@/components/AccountDetailRow/v1'` error in `src/app/testing/page.tsx` (line 50) despite multiple attempts to fix the import path to `DetailRowV1`.
+The error appears in terminal output even after edits claim success. **This is blocking further validation.**
+- Button examples on testing page were reverted unintentionally, losing the Primary/Secondary/Tertiary structure.

 ## Evolution of Project Decisions
 - Initial `create-next-app` failed due to directory name; resolved by using a temporary directory and `rsync`.